jeremynguyenn/Embedded-Kernel-Driver-MAX30102-Pulse-Oximeter-and-Heart-Rate/README.md

 ## Installation

-To install the `max30102_driver` for the Raspberry Pi, follow these steps:
+To install the `max30102_driver` on a Raspberry Pi, follow these steps:

 ### Step 1: Navigate to the Project Directory
 Clone or copy the project files to a directory on your Raspberry Pi (e.g., `/home/pi/max30102_driver`).
 Ensure all source files (`max30102_*.c`, `max30102.h`, `max30102.dts`, `max30102_user.c`, `Makefile`) are present.